reiver/reiver-fediverse-archetypes/README.md

 Sometimes on a one-of-one basis.
 Sometimes in a group (of friends) basis.

+**Anxious Annas** may consume other people's public content usually without commenting, favoriting, or (publicly) re-sharing.

 ### Wants

 * wants obscurity and to be inconspicuous